 This may be a good time to remind you that you should look into purchasing a better auto insurance policy.
 Most people try to spend as little as possible when purchasing auto insurance only to find out the hard way that your policy doesn’t provide you with much help when you really need it.
 The auto insurance policy you bought with $5,000 in medical payments coverage might only cost a few dollars more per month to have $10,000 or $20,000 in medical payments coverage.
 The auto insurance policy you bought with $25,000 in bodily injury coverage might only cost a few dollars more per month to have $50,000 or $100,000 in bodily injury coverage.
 You always get what you paid for in life and make sure you spend a few dollars more so you’re not put in a really bad position should you get into a car accident.

 But to refresh, pay close attention to your medical bills following your accident.
 Make sure you know what all your options are and that the bills are being paid.
-The attorneys at Stein & Shulman have spent a lifetime addressing these issues and a phone call to our office to get some advice on these issues is FREE.
-Call us right away at (312) 422-0509 and take advantage of some free advice from a personal injury lawyer that has experience in dealing with these issues.
+Each Auto Accident Lawyer Chicago at Stein & Shulman have addressed these issues for years and a phone call to our office to get some advice on these issues is FREE.
+Call us right away at (312) 422-0500 and take advantage of some free advice from a personal injury lawyer that has experience in dealing with these issues.